pay monthly website vs pay up front websites

 Ongoing Maintenance Costs

-Unlike pay monthly models that often include ongoing support and updates, pay upfront websites typically require businesses to manage ongoing maintenance themselves, or subscribe to a paid website maintenance package.
+Unlike pay monthly models that often include ongoing support and updates, pay upfront websites typically require businesses to manage ongoing maintenance themselves or subscribe to a website maintenance package.
 This includes expenses related to hosting, security, software updates, and technical troubleshooting.
 These costs can add up over time, potentially exceeding the monthly fees associated with pay monthly models.

 Limited Support